blatant-trapdoor/Chisels-and-Bits-2/README.md

 This mod is currently in very early alpha phases.
 This means that here is currently no support for any other mods, including optifine.
 You can always report issues that you're having but compatbility with other mods is currently not the focus.

-The current textures for the paintbrush and palette are placeholders, if anyone'd like to make some textures I'd love to use them!
+The current texture for the palette is placeholders, if anyone'd like to make some textures I'd love to use them!

 <br/>